yoctoyotta1024/CLEO/docs/source/index.rst

 `Cleopatra <https://www.britannica.com/biography/Cleopatra-queen-of-Egypt>`_.
 It is also an acronym, something like CLEO = Clouds in a Lagrangian Exascale mOdel.

-To jump straight in, check out the :doc:`quickstart<usage/quickstart>` section!.
+Time to get involved!
+Start by :doc:`installing CLEO<usage/installation>` and exploring some examples.
+Or jump straight in with the :doc:`quickstart<usage/quickstart>` section.

 .. note::
    Please consider that this project is under active development.